Skip to main content

 Description of activities

-• Selection, marking and preparation of plots in production.
-Marking of 3 sectors or subzones in a vineyard, in an olive grove and a rose farm.
+• Marking of 3 sectors or subzones in a vineyard, in an olive grove and a rose farm.

 • Selection, marking and preparation of new plots (Rosa Narcea).

-• Effect of the use of robots and sheep and their excrement on the ripening, quality of the grape (sugars, acidity, polyphenols, aromas) and on the incidence of fungal diseases (mildew, oidium and botrytis) in the vine.
+• Effect of robot use, sheep, and sheep droppings on grape ripening, quality (sugars, acidity, polyphenols, aromas), and the incidence of fungal diseases (mildew, powdery mildew, and botrytis) in grapevines.
+Insemination and gestation of sheep.

-• Insemination and gestation of sheep.
-Ensuring that the sheep used in each of the trials become pregnant at least twice and can produce milk.
-Obtaining differentiated sheep milk, associated with each crop: the vineyard, the olive grove and Rosa Narcea. .
+• Obtaining differentiated sheep milk, associated with each crop: the vineyard, the olive grove and Rosa Narcea.

 Contextual description

-The work will be carried out with approved robots that are being marketed and have all the necessary permits.
-The ISO TC-299 Robotics standardisation committee has recently published the UNE-EN ISO 13482:2014 standard, which defines the safety requirements for non-industrial personal assistance robots, and the ISO 18646-1 standard for performance criteria and testing methodology for service robots.
-However, these standards are clearly aimed at indoor robots.
-The agricultural robots included in this study are remote-controlled and therefore controlled by humans.
+The ISO TC-299 Robotics standardization committee has recently published the UNE-EN ISO 13482:2014 standard, which defines the safety requirements for non-industrial personal assistance robots, and the ISO 18646-1 Performance criteria and testing methodology for service robots.
+However, these standards are clearly geared toward indoor robots.
+The agricultural robots included in this study are remote-controlled and therefore human-controlled.
+The method for creating induced aversion in sheep offers full guarantees regarding animal welfare and health.
+This method, as well as the handling and care of the sheep participating in the project, will comply with the recent Animal Welfare Law, in force since September 29, 2023 (BOE No. 75, March 29, 2023).

 Objectives